Scramble (video game): Scoring

+Development and release

+The United States Court of Appeal states the following regarding the game's development and release:

 Handheld versions

 A dedicated Tomytronic version of Scramble was released in 1982.
 A second electronic tabletop version of Scramble was released the same year in the UK by Grandstand under licence from Japanese firm Epoch Co., who sold the game in Japan under the title Astro Command.
 Gameplay differs from the arcade version as no scenery is rendered and the ship has no need to refuel.
 A handheld compact LCD version known as "Pocket Scramble" was released the following year.
-Scramble was also made available on the 2006 Game Boy Advance cartridge, "Konami Collector Series Arcade Advanced", this version is a very close port of the original game in the arcade cabinet.
+Scramble was also made available on the 2002 Game Boy Advance cartridge Konami Collector Series Arcade Advanced.
+This version is a close port of the original game in the arcade cabinet.

 Reception

 Scramble was commercially successful and critically acclaimed.
 In its February 1982 issue, Computer and Video Games magazine said it "was the first arcade game to send you on a mission and quickly earned a big following".
-In the United States, the game topped the monthly RePlay arcade charts in June 1981.
+In the United States, the game sold 10,000 arcade cabinets worth $20,000,000 in sales within two months of release in 1981, and it topped the US monthly RePlay arcade charts in June 1981.
 It sold 15,136 arcade cabinets in the United States within five months, by August 4, 1981, becoming Stern's second best-selling game after Berzerk.
 Its sequel, the more difficult Super Cobra, sold 12,337 cabinets in the U.S. in four months that same year, adding up to 27,473 U.S. cabinet sales for both, by October 1981.
 In Japan, Scramble was tied with Jump Bug and Space Panic as the 14th highest-grossing arcade video game of 1981.

 The Vectrex version was reviewed in Video magazine where it was praised for its fidelity to the original arcade game and was described as the favorite among Vectrex titles they had reviewed.
 The game's overlays were singled out, with reviewers commenting that "when you're really involved with a Vectrex game like Scramble, it's almost possible to forget that the program is in black-and-white".
 David H. Ahl of Creative Computing Video & Arcade Games reported in 1983 that no test player was able to get past the fourth level of the Vectrex version.

 In 1982, Arcade Express gave the Tomytronic version of the game a score of 9 out of 10, describing it as an "engrossing" game that "rates as one of the year's best so far".

 Scramble made the list of Top 100 arcade games in the Guinness World Records Gamer's Edition.
-In 1996, GamesMaster ranked the arcade version 60th in their "Top 100 Games of All Time."
+In 1996, GamesMaster ranked the arcade version 60th in their "Top 100 Games of All Time" list.